rvenky125/react-native-async-alert/README.md

 ## 🚀 About Me

 Hi, this is Venkatesh Paithireddy👋.
-I'm a self learned full stack mobile📱 developer.
+I'm a self-learned full-stack mobile📱 developer.
 I like coding Android mostly ❤️.
 You can contact me at [venkypaithireddy@gmail.com](mailto://venkypathireddy@gmail.com)